tdreyno/awardwinningfjords/source/2015/03/03/my-weird-ruby.html.markdown

 tags: ruby
 ---

-Over the past year, I've been rewriting large portions of the Middleman codebase to better reflect how I like to write code (as opposed to the silly version of my who did the original version 6 years ago).
+Over the past year, I've been rewriting large portions of the Middleman codebase to better reflect how I like to write code (as opposed to the silly version of me who did the original version 6 years ago).
 I've learned a lot since then, spent pretty much every day writing mostly Javascript and trying to find any excuse to play with Clojure.
 As a result, my form of Ruby looks pretty strange these days.

 Here's a representative piece of code from Middleman v4: